ArweaveTeam/docs.arweave.org-info/mining/operations/metrics.md

 **Alerting**:
 You may want to establish a baseline and set an alert if read rate falls some amount below that baseline

-## Hash Rate
+## 2.3 Hash Rate

 **Metric**: `mining_rate{type="hash"}`

 This metric tracks the miner hashrate.
 The protocol allows for up to 400 H1 hashes and 400 H2 hashes per partition per VDF step.
 The metric also consider that an H1 hash is 100x less likely to result in a solution and scales the H1 hash count down accordingly.
 You can roughly interpret that as the protocol allowing 404 solution attempts (combination of H1 and H2 hashes) per partition per VDF step.
+Please see the [Hashrate](../overview/hashrate.md) guide for more information.

 Note: hashes are generated after chunks are read, so if your Read Rate chart shows a low read rate, your Hash Rate chart will also be lower.

 **Alerting**:
 Re recommend setting an alert on 0 as that indicates your miner is no longer mining.
 You may also want to establish a baseline and set an alert if hashrate falls some amount below that baseline

-## Hash Rate vs. Ideal
+## 2.4 Hash Rate vs. Ideal

 **Metrics**: `mining_rate{type="hash"}` and `mining_rate{type="ideal_hash"}`